Should you buy property in Australia - 2025?

 📈 First home buyer market analysis

-FHB market share peaked at 27.66% in 2020-Q4.
-It has significantly declined to 17.82% by 2025-Q3, a 9.84 percentage point drop from its peak and below the 19.39% average.
-This suggests recent policies are not fully offsetting underlying market pressures for FHBs.
+FHB market share peaked at 27.66% in 2020-Q4, reflecting favourable conditions.
+It has since declined to 17.82% in 2025-Q3, a 9.84 percentage point drop from peak.
+This suggests a challenging environment for first home buyers, even with government schemes, perhaps due to rising rates and prices.

 How risky are today's property loans?